jeffellingham/meet-app/README.md

 This Meet app is a serverless progressive web app built with Create-React-App and Amazon Web Services that allows users to find events in a city near them.

+## Serverless Functions:
+This app will use serverless functions by authorizing the client-side app to connect to Google's Calendar API and receive event data.
+Any time the user triggers an event that requires connecting to the API, the app will utilize serverless functions facilitated by AWS Lambda to receive the requested data.
+Such an event could be as simple as filtering the list of events.

 ## Features and Scenarios

 User stories for each feature and each test case scenario described using Gherkin's "given-when-then" syntax.